poiug07/rapidhash_go/README.md

 To run tests you can just run `go test`.

 No fancy comparison or comprehensive test set.
 Just some strings.
-`file.csv` is output of [test.cpp](test.cpp).
+`additional/file.csv` is output of [additional/test.cpp](additional/test.cpp).
 I didn't include rapidhash header file, you can do that if you want.

 Output seems to be matching.